ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 #### Enable or disable the metadata service when creating new instance templates from the API
 {: #imd-enable-instance-template-api}

-When you create an instance template, you can set this value by making a `POST /instance/templates` call and set `enabled` to `true` or `false`.
+When you create an instance template, you can set this value by making a `POST /instance/templates` call.
+By default, the  `enabled` property is set to `false`.
+To enable it, set it to `true`.

-For example, to disable the metadata service when creating an instance template, make a call like this example:
+For example:

 ```
-curl -X POST "$vpc_api_endpoint/v1/instance/templates?version=2021-10-14&generation=2"\
+curl -X POST "$vpc_api_endpoint/v1/instance/templates?version=2022-01-12&generation=2"\
     -H "Authorization: Bearer $iam_token"\
     -d '{
          "image": {